shreyam1008/Movie-Recommender-System/README.md

 1. Open the application in your web browser.
 2. Choose one of the following options:
-   - "Recommend me a similar movie"
+   - "Recommend me a similar movie" ---here you give it a movie name, it gives out similar movie using a recommendation algo.
-   - "Describe me a movie"
+   - "Describe me a movie" --- here you describe in natural sentence the movie you like to watch, and it recommends you the movie. suing natural language processing.
-   - "Check all Movies"
+   - "Check all Movies" -ust a list.
 3. Follow the on-screen instructions to explore movie recommendations and details.

 ## Data Sources